 The CELDF board and staff are composed of dedicated individuals whose mission is the protection of communities and nature and the advancement of community rights.

-Thomas Linzey, Esq., Executive Director.
-Thomas is a co-founder of the Community Environmental Legal Defense Fund and serves as chief legal counsel.
+Thomas Linzey, Esq., Senior Legal Counsel.
+Thomas is a co-founder of the Community Environmental Legal Defense Fund and serves as senior legal counsel.
 Contact: email@example.com and 717-498-0054

 Stacey Schmader, Administrative Director and National Democracy School Director.
 Stacey is a co-founder of CELDF.
 She administers the Democracy School program and is CELDF’s financial officer.
 Contact: firstname.lastname@example.org and 717-498-0054